Unreleased

 Improve website navigation

 The row of buttons, containing “Back”, “Tree” and other buttons is removed.
-Instead, different sections of the web application are always accessible on main navigation bar.
+Instead, different sections of the web application are always accessible via the main navigation bar.

 [BREAKING] Changed and removed some of the URL parameters

-Due to changes in dataset format and input files, the URL parameters have the following changes:
+Due to changes in the dataset format and input files, the URL parameters have the following changes:

 • input-root-seq renamed to input-ref